NextGenCodde/NextGenCodde/README.md

 # 💫 About me
 # 🚀 Web Developer | 🖥️ Tech Enthusiast | ⚡ Self learner
 Welcome to my GitHub!
-I'm an aspiring **Full Stack Developer** passionate about **building dynamic web applications** and constantly expanding my skill set.
+I'm an aspiring **Web Developer** passionate about **building dynamic web applications** and constantly expanding my skill set.
 I enjoy turning **ideas into reality** through code and sharing my knowledge with the community.

 ---